 c.
 He sends out His command to the earth: This begins a series of short descriptions of God’s presence and work in the natural world.
 God’s work in the natural world begins with His command to the earth, with His word that runs very swiftly.

 i.
 The Apostle Paul asked for prayer in 2 Thessalonians 3:1, asking that the word of the Lord may run swiftly and be glorified.
-Paul probably had verse 15 of this psalm in mind when he wrote that.
+Paul probably had Psalm 147:15 in mind when he wrote that.

 ii.
 His word runs very swiftly: “If God’s word runs very swiftly, then it can even overtake those who run away from it.
 Not only can the Lord come quickly to those who seek him, but he can overtake those who hasten away from him.”
 (Spurgeon)